 A set of modules and resources designed to support English language learners.

-This regular project is a funded pathway program for newcomers to Alberta who are interested in having a career as a licensed Health Care Aides.
-This program is specifically designed for learners who do not yet meet the English language proficiency requirements for direct entry into the Health Care Aide Certificate program.
-With this course, learners take part in a full-time language program for an additional semester to improve their language skills for health care environments and prepare to enter the Health Care Aide Certificate program.
+This project was a funded pathway program for newcomers to Alberta who were interested in having a career as a licensed Health Care Aide.
+This program was specifically designed for students who do not yet meet the English language proficiency requirements for direct entry into the Health Care Aide Certificate program.
+This pilot program is no longer offered.

 Read more...Skills Enhancement for Newcomers is a national initiative by Colleges and Institutes Canada (CICan) and is funded by the Government of Canada’s Skills for Success program.
 Bow Valley College was selected to be the lead institution in a working group of seven post-secondary institutions across Canada, along with an Employer Advisory Group and nineteen delivery institutions across Canada.
 Focusing on three of the nine Skills for Success necessary for thriving in learning, work, and life, Skills Enhancement for Newcomers saw the development of three microcredentials that address